ahstat/ahstat.github.io/_posts/2017-2-11-Optimizing-GMM-using-EM.md

 Likelihood of the dataset has increased from $$-4144.924$$ to $$-2966.941$$ after convergence.
 In this case, EM algorithm has reached MLE.

-Evolution of likelihood as the number of steps is shown in Fig. 3.
+Evolution of likelihood as the number of steps is shown in Fig.&nbsp;3.

 <img src="../images/2017-2-11-Optimizing-GMM-using-EM/log_likelihood_evolution.png" alt="Evolution of likelihood as the number of steps"/>